'Every second is a heart-wrenching moment': South Korean team hunts down spy-cam and 'revenge porn' videos | The Japan Times

 Park Yu-na, 31, said she now routinely avoids using public toilets “as much as possible.”

-“I and other women share this fear that we can fall victim to spy-cam crimes anytime, anywhere,” said the Seongnam resident.
+“I and other women share this fear that we can fall victim to spy-cam crimes anytime, anywhere,” said Park, who lives in Seongnam, a city southeast of Seoul.

-Filming or distributing intimate videos without consent can be punished with up to five years in prison for each video, but analysts say many offenders end up with only a suspended sentence or a fine.
+Filming or distributing intimate videos without consent can carry a punishment of up to five years in prison for each video, but analysts say many offenders end up with only a suspended sentence or a fine.

 “There is this tendency where watching illegal sex videos is tolerated as just another form of men’s entertainment, compounded with weak punishment,” said Lee Na-young, professor of sociology at Chung-Ang University in Seoul.